Thinking About Tradeoffs? Draw an Ellipse

 This returns a large expression:

 We now wish to show that this curve is equal to an isovalue of the joint distribution of \(x_1\) and \(x_2\) (illustrated at right).
-We can write the isovalue of the joint Normal distribution of \((x_1,x_2)\) as follows:2
+We can write the isovalue of the joint Normal distribution of \((x_1,x_2)\) for any given \(k\) as follows:2

 Solving this quadratic we can write: \[\begin{aligned} x_1 &= x_2 \rho \frac{\sigma_1}{\sigma_2} \pm \frac{\sigma_1}{\sigma_2}\sqrt{-x_2^2+x_2^2\rho^2+k\sigma_2^2} \\ &= x_2 \rho \frac{\sigma_1}{\sigma_2} \pm \frac{\sigma_1}{\sigma_2}\sqrt{k\sigma_2^2-(1-\rho^2)x_2^2}. \end{aligned}\]